 When does the Fall application become available?

-The application will open on or around September 1st for admissions for the follorwing Fall quarter.
+The application will open on or around October 1st for admissions for the following Fall quarter.

 When is the Fall application deadline?